adobe-platform/porter/docs/detailed_design/ci-cd-integration.md

 tl;dr
 -----

-From a EC2 box with the right IAM role permissiong, and an executable porter binary in the working directory
+From a EC2 box with the right IAM role permissions, and an executable porter binary in the working directory

 ```bash